Message From Beyond

 “If you can hear me, please rap.”

 Only the sound of air conditioning, and my pounding heart.
-I stood there, poised, alert, scarcely daring to breathe.
+I stood poised, alert, scarcely daring to breathe.

 From the bottom of the floor-to-ceiling frosted window behind me — three quick raps.